 After the recent tragedy that swept the world.
 Netflix series The Crown which is based on the life of Queen Elizabeth II has been trending on Netflix.
-The Crown is one of the best series you can watch about the Royal family and the fourth season of the series was showered with awards and love from the fans.
-The Crown is coming back with its fifth season later this year with an all-new cast including Imelda Staunton as Queen Elizabeth, Jonathan Price as Prince Philip, Lesley Manville as Princess Margaret, Dominic West as Prince Charles, Elizabeth Debicki as Princess Diana, Olivia Williams as Camilla Parker Bowles, Jonny Lee Millers as Prime Minister John Majors.
-So, while you wait for The Crown Season 5 to come out here are some shows you could watch to pass the time.
+The Crown is one of the best series you can watch about the Royal family and while the fifth season divided critics and fans, the fans of the series are expecting better from the sixth and final season.
+So, while you wait for The Crown Season 6 to come out here are some shows you could watch to pass the time.

 Synopsis: After a tragedy at sea claims the life of the presumed heir, Lord Crawley is faced with the possibility that the house he’s loved his whole life might someday belong to a distant cousin he’s never met.
 Will the fate of Downton and its family be resolved?

 Victoria (Prime Video)

 Synopsis: The eight-hour drama follows Victoria (Jenna Coleman) from the time she becomes Queen in 1837 at the age of 18 through her relationship with Lord Melbourne (Rufus Sewell), her first prime minister and intimate friend, and her courtship and marriage to Prince Albert (Tom Hughes).
 Famous for her candor and spirit, she was the first woman who seemed to have it all: a passionate marriage, nine children and the job of being queen of the world’s most important nation.
 Her often tumultuous reign lasted for 63 years.

 The White Queen (Starz & The Roku Channel)